Skip to Content

 • Existing Energy Resources Contracts: EWEB committed to engaging with existing local resource contracts to improve terms and identify future generation opportunities.
 Update: EWEB’s Board has extended the joint operation contract for the 25 MW steam turbine generator located on International Paper’s property through September 2028 to align with the current BPA contract.
 This extension fills resource gaps in the portfolio and benefits EWEB customers, including International Paper.

-• Western Markets Analysis: Update: EWEB is conducting a Power Markets Gap Analysis to identify the gaps and investments required in systems, processes, and resources that EWEB will need to participate in new market constructs.
+• Western Markets Analysis: Update: EWEB conducted a Power Markets Gap Analysis to identify investments required in systems, processes, and resources to participate in new markets.

-• Ongoing IRP Modeling Refinements: EWEB seeks to update modeling inputs and assumptions, continue to monitor trends, update load forecasts assumptions, and improve workforce analytical capabilities.
-Update: EWEB analysts continue to identify modeling improvements such as incorporating monthly capacity targets (instead of annual) into our least-cost portfolio selection process.
+• Ongoing IRP Modeling Refinements: Update: EWEB analysts continue to identify modeling improvements such as incorporating monthly capacity targets (instead of annual) into our least-cost portfolio selection process.
 These monthly targets are anticipated to impact EWEB’s least-cost portfolio solutions by identifying a resource mix which helps meet EWEB’s growing summer peak needs in addition to our higher winter peak capacity requirements.
 This enhancement is also expected to better align with the reliability standards utilized in the Western Resource Adequacy Program.

 Links and Relevant Resources: